ark5234/Hashira/README.md

 # Polynomial Reconstruction (Non-Python)

-This solution reads testcases in the specified JSON format, converts mixed-base y-values, and reconstructs the minimal-degree polynomial using Lagrange interpolation over rationals (BigInt-safe).
-It also reports the secret f(0).
+This project reconstructs a polynomial P(x) from n given points (x_i, y_i) provided in JSON, where each y_i is encoded in a given base.
+It uses exact Lagrange interpolation over rationals (BigInt) to avoid floating-point error, and reports the polynomial coefficients and the secret f(0) = P(0).

-- Language/Runtime: Node.js (>= 18)
+- Language/Runtime: Node.js (>= 18); Java (optional alternative)
-- Input: Path to a JSON testcase file
+- Input: JSON testcases as provided
-- Output: JSON including degree, coefficients (as rationals), and f(0)
+- Output: polynomial degree, coefficients (as rationals), f(0), and a verification flag

 ## Run